Antonia Romeo: Department for International Trade

-In the course of her duties as Director General Economic and Commercial Affairs, Romeo and her staff had a number of contacts with British tech company Cambridge Analytica.
-The company was keen to expand in the US following its success on the Trump campaign.
-Romeo met with executives and as a result of the meeting her subordinates invited the company to take part in a potential spin-off of the "GREAT campaign" titled "#dataisGREAT".
-The spin-off campaign was never launched.

 Return to the Ministry of Justice

 In January 2021 Romeo moved back to the Ministry of Justice as permanent secretary.

+In her role as Clerk of the Crown in Chancery, Romeo was responsible for the official record of the Coronation of Their Majesties King Charles III and Queen Camilla as it occurred at Westminster Abbey on 6 May 2023.
+Romeo authored Charles III's Coronation Roll and presented the Roll and its digital version to their Majesties, The King and Queen at Buckingham Palace in May 2024.

+Home Office

+In March 2025, Romeo was appointed as permanent secretary of the Home Office.

 Other interests

 As the Civil Service's Gender Champion, one of Romeo's first roles was to set up the Gender Equality Leadership Group, a group of director general level gender champions from all departments.

 Board memberships

 Romeo is President of the Whitehall Choir, an amateur choir in London.
 She is also a member of the Civil Service Board.
 She is a trustee of the Donmar Warehouse theatre, and the John Browne Charitable Trust.
 From 2016 to 2021 Romeo was a Member of the International Advisory Board of British American Businesses (BAB).